grig23/primetime.en/help/AccountIQ/dashboard.md

 ![](assets/aggregate-sharing-score.png)

+*Figure: Average sharing score panel - aggregated for the current segment*

 ![](assets/aggregate-sharing-score.svg)

-The following three metrics are components of the Aggregate Sharing Score.
+The following three metrics are components of the Average Sharing Score.

 ### Sharing level {#sharing-level}